Deutsche Bank chief tells shareholders 'transformation is working'

 BONUSES

-But management has pointed to “tectonic shifts” that have opened up opportunities in investment banking.
-European rivals including UBS and Barclays have withdrawn from areas such as bond trading, where Deutsche believes it can succeed as a big European player on a stage dominated by the likes of Goldman Sachs and JPMorgan.
+But management has pointed to "tectonic shifts" that have opened up opportunities in investment banking.
+European rivals including UBS UBSN.VX and Barclays (BARC.L) have withdrawn from areas such as bond trading, where Deutsche believes it can succeed as a big European player on a stage dominated by the likes of Goldman Sachs (GS.N) and JPMorgan (JPM.N).

 Separately, shareholders were expected to approve a proposal permitting senior staff to receive bonuses worth twice base pay, something the bank says is critical to remaining a competitive employer and to keeping its costs flexible.